ncsa/Nightingale_real/docs/source/setting_up_account.rst

-Setting Up Your Account
+Getting Access to Nightingale
 ==============================================

-The steps below explain how to request Nightingale access and start using the cluster.
+The steps below explain how to get access to Nightingale .

 **1. Create an NCSA Identity**
 -------------------------------